 Any group of speakers will ‘sound’ different from each other even when they are all saying the ‘same’ word.
-These between-speaker differences can, in some cases, be systematically be associated with speaker characteristics such as age, height, and gender.
-So, tall speakers may tend to sound one way, while shorter speakers may tend to sound other ways.
-As a result, although it may sound odd to talk about how tall someone sounds, listeners are able to use the information in a speaker’s voice to guess information about the speaker.
-We call this information the speaker indexical characteristics, social and physical information regarding the speaker that is understood from the way someone speaks.
-We can ask two different question with respect to assessments of indexical characteristics from speech: 1) Are they accurate, and 2) How do they arrive at their guesses?
+These between-speaker differences can, in some cases, be systematically associated with speaker characteristics such as age, height, and gender.
+So, tall speakers may tend to sound one way, while shorter speakers may tend to sound different in particular ways.
+As a result, although it may sound odd to talk about how tall someone sounds, listeners are able to use the information in a speaker’s voice to guess information like this about the speaker.
+We call this information the speaker’s indexical characteristics, social and physical information regarding the speaker that is understood from the way someone speaks.
+We can ask two different questions with respect to assessments of indexical characteristics from speech: 1) Are they accurate, and 2) How do listeners arrive at their guesses?
 Generally speaking, listeners are often not very accurate in their judgments of indexical characteristics, however, they are very consistent in the errors that they tend to make.
-For example, if one voice is incorrectly assumed to belong to some sort of speaker, it will often be the case that this mistake is a regular occurrence.
+For example, if one voice is incorrectly assumed to belong to a particular sort of speaker, it will often be the case that this mistake is a regular occurrence.

 Generally, the ‘guessing’ of speaker characteristics is dominated by two acoustic cues: Voice pitch and voice resonance.
 Voice pitch can be thought of as the ‘note’ someone produces with their speech.
 When you sing you produce different notes by producing different pitches.
-The pitch of a sound is related to the vibration rate of the thing that produced the sound, because repetitive vibration produces a repetitive sound wave that humans perceive as musicality.
+The pitch of a sound is related to the vibration rate of the thing that produced the sound, because repetitive vibration produces a repetitive sound wave that humans perceive as tonality.
 Human voice pitch is regulated by changing the vibration rate of the vocal folds in your larynx.
 You can feel this vibration if you hum a song and press your fingers against the middle of the front of your neck.
-Pitch is an auditory sensation, a feeling you have in relation to an acoustic event, a sound.
+Pitch is an auditory sensation, a feeling you have in relation to a periodic acoustic event, a sound.
 When you hear two sounds, you can order them based on which sounds lower/higher than the other.
 That’s pitch.
 Since this quality cannot be directly measured, scientists measure the fundamental frequency (f0) of the sound to quantify its pitch.
 The f0 of a sound is measured in Hertz (Hz), which measures how many times a sound repeats itself in a given second.

 Generally speaking, smaller things tend vibrate at higher rates than larger things.
-This holds for vocal folds as well; shorter vocal folds tends to want to vibrate at higher rates thereby producing speech with a higher pitch.
+This holds for vocal folds as well; shorter vocal folds tend to vibrate at higher rates than do longer vocal folds, thereby producing speech with a higher pitch.
 As a result, generally speaking, larger speakers tend to produce speech with a lower pitch.
-Since the vocal folds generally grows as one ages into adulthood, voice pitch may be an indicator of age between young childhood and adulthood.
+Since the vocal folds generally grow as one ages into adulthood, voice pitch may be an indicator of age between young childhood and adulthood.
 What we mean is that pitch may be able to help you distinguish a 5 year old from an 18 year old but maybe not an 18 year old from a 30 year old.
 In addition to general age-related changes, the vocal folds tend to increase in size quite a bit during male puberty so that post-pubescent males tend to produce speech with a lower pitch than the rest of the human population.
-As a result of these relations, a voice with a lower voice pitch is more likely to older, taller, and more male than a voice with a higher pitch.
+As a result of these relations, a voice with a lower voice pitch is more likely to be produced by someone who is older, taller, and more male than a voice with a higher pitch.
 The relationships between age, height, gender and f0 are presented in Figure 1.1